-Penn Chamber is the university's chamber music program and consists of regular coachings of string quartets, piano trios, piano four hands, and other small ensembles.
+Penn Chamber Music is the university's chamber music program and consists of regular coachings of string quartets, piano trios, piano four hands, and other small ensembles.
 Rehearsals and coachings are coordinated between groups and their coach and repertoire includes works by Beethoven, Bartok, Schoenberg, Ravel, Shostakovich, etc. Spots are limited and acceptance is based on an audition.
-To get a better understanding of the program, including students' points of view, check out the feature on Penn Chamber on The Pennsylvania Gazette.

 Students interested in small ensemble historic performance from the Baroque era (Bach, Handel, Vivaldi, etc.) should visit the Baroque and Recorder Ensembles page.